thakurneema/Devil_Portfolio/README.md

 - After succeeding in traversing the data we faced another issue while inserting the data with the MongoDB client.
 We have come up with the solution by referring to a plethora of resources and also mentor support.
 We successfully inserted the data into the database in the JSON format.
 - We have also added the styling of our login page application using CSS.

-# Sprint-6:  Backa and Front
+# Sprint-6:  Back and Front

 ![](images/11.png)